 - Mango honey green smoothie

-Greasy potatoes have long been a traditional hangover cure, and, perhaps with good reason.
-Yes, they feel good and settle your stomach, but they also contain quite a bit of potassium, as long as you keep the skins on.
-Greasy food, however, doesn't help so keep it simple.
-Out of bananas and potatoes?
-Look for these other potassium-rich vegetarian and vegan foods to ease those hangover symptoms: White beans, spinach, and mushrooms.
+Other potassium-rich vegetarian and vegan foods to ease those hangover symptoms include white beans, spinach, and mushrooms.
 Here are a few breakfast potato recipes that you can serve alongside a sliced banana for a vegetarian hangover-cure breakfast:

-Wait, what?
-Cysteine?
-What's that?
-Cysteine is a substance found in plenty of foods that helps to break down toxins in the liver.
-It's found in eggs, which may explain why greasy eggs have long been a folk remedy cure, but, don't worry vegans, it's also found in red pepper, garlic, onions, and broccoli.
-Fancy a vegetable stir-fry with bell pepper and broccoli for a hangover cure breakfast?
+Cysteine is an amino acid (protein building block) that helps to break down toxins in the liver.
+Eggs have cysteine, which may explain why eggs have long been a folk remedy cure.
+Vegans can be assured that it's also found in red pepper, garlic, onions, and broccoli.
+Here are a few cysteine-rich breakfast ideas:

 - Bell pepper omelet

-- Tofu scramble with bell peppers (just use red instead of green)
+- Tofu scramble with bell peppers (use red instead of green)

 - Vegan breakfast quiche with broccoli

-Sports drinks work by replenishing electrolytes lost while drinking, making you feel better quick.
+Sports drinks work by replenishing electrolytes lost while drinking.
 Adding a bit of salt and sugar to water works similarly.
 Rehydration may be key to curing hangovers, but sports drinks and water also help move the alcohol through your system quicker by diluting all those little remnants that are still hovering in your tummy and making it angry.
-Watch out for caffeine in sports drinks, as while caffeinated drinks may make you feel better temporarily, they'll only extend your hangover and delay your recovery.
+Watch out for caffeine in sports drinks, as while caffeinated drinks may make you feel better temporarily, they can be dehydrating, which will only extend your hangover and delay your recovery.